“The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.” — Marcel Proust

 Due to the remote location and lifestyle of the island, getting to Pemba can seem complicated.
 The team at Pembury Tours will easily make these arrangements for you.
 Our team would book a private charter flight with one of our trusted suppliers.
 Daily scheduled flights from Arusha, Dar es Salaam and Zanzibar make this an accessible destination during your journey to Africa.

 Once you have landed in Pemba (do not expect a Heathrow Airport on arrival); your dedicated Tour Consultant will arrange all transfers to and from the hotels/airports.
-During your stay, the friendly staff at concierge will arrange transfers between attractions or if you’re feeling adventurous, hop on a bicycle and explore the ideal by pedal!
+During your stay, the friendly staff at the concierge will arrange transfers between attractions or if you’re feeling adventurous, hop on a bicycle and explore the ideal by pedal!

 Best time to Travel to Pemba Island:

-We suspect the saying, “location is key”, derived from Pemba.
+We suspect the saying, “location is key”, is derived from Pemba.
 Positioned perfectly along the equator, temperatures are relatively consistent year-round – with the average temperature at 27˚C/80˚F. Most days are sun-soaked between June and October but during November and December and from April to May, Pemba is drenched as the annual rains flood the island.

 The best time to visit this gem would be between June to October – similarly the best time for a safari in Africa.